 At Slater & Zurz, we have over 150 years of combined experience representing innocent victims of vehicle crashes, with continued and proven success at securing maximum damages on their behalf.

-To learn more about seeking compensation in an Ohio personal injury case, reach out to our car accident law firm to arrange your FREE, no-obligation consultation with our car accident lawyer.
+To learn more about seeking compensation in an Ohio personal injury case, reach out to our law firm to arrange your FREE, no-obligation consultation with our car accident lawyer.
 We have convenient locations in Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo to serve your legal needs.
 Call (888) 534-4850 or reach out to us online to get started.